han109k/light-switch-bootstrap/README.md

 ## Under the hood

 Switching to dark mode is done by toggling HTML tags that includes `-dark` or `-light` as a class.
-Performed by DOM manipulation using JavaScript.
-Text color also changed depending on lighting mode. **Local storage** is used to save preferences under the name *lightSwitch*
+Performed by DOM manipulation using JavaScript based on the default system theme. **Local storage** is used to save the choice under the name: *lightSwitch*

 ## Installing

-- Download the latest release [v0.1.1](https://github.com/han109k/light-switch-bootstrap/archive/refs/tags/v0.1.1.zip)
+- Download the latest release [v0.1.3](https://github.com/han109k/light-switch-bootstrap/archive/refs/tags/v0.1.3.zip)

 - Clone via `git clone https://github.com/han109k/light-switch-bootstrap.git`
 - Install with [npm](https://www.npmjs.com/package/light-switch-bootstrap) `npm i light-switch-bootstrap`